 It’s not a secret that customers love new products, and if your product launch matches the current trends it’s a win-win situation for your business.

 The holiday period is the perfect time to treat your followers.
 Thus, consider running a holiday contest or giveaway, dedicated to the current topic.
 Not only will it grab your followers’ attention, but it will also boost engagement on your account.
+What is more, people love giveaways, so this tactic leads to customer success.

 For example, The Tasha Tudor Family run a giveaway with simple rules to give away their branded sewing kits.
 For the followers, it was a perfect opportunity to get a branded gift without spending a dime.